Discover

 Why are vaccinations important?

-It’s especially important for babies and young children to be vaccinated early because they’re exposed to many different germs every day, but their immune systems aren’t fully developed yet.
+It’s especially important for babies and young children to be vaccinated because they’re exposed to many different germs every day, but their immune systems aren’t fully developed yet.

 -